Pageprism/pageprism/README.md

 # Pageshare v1.8.4

-This is a book sharing site that was originally designed by Luisa-Claudia Sovijärvi.
+Pageprism is a software for redefining the book - making outcome atoms but keeping storage, distribution and showrooming in bit side.
+The code is for the showrooming and connecting to on demand printing and social media.
+ The platform is designed by Luisa-Claudia Sovijärvi with help of many others shown in the principles.

 # Dependencies

 PHP 7.0.5-ZTS, Ghostscript